 Abstract: This study explores the impact of emotional distress induced by exposure to negative news about mass shootings on economic rationality.
 While economic theory suggests that consumer behavior can be rationalized through a utility function, the influence of emotional load and regulation on decision-making remains underexplored.
 This research addresses this gap by exogenously varying emotional load through exposure to negative news about mass shootings before participants engage in a 25-period budget allocation task designed to test adherence to the Generalized Axiom of Revealed Preference (GARP).
 My results indicate that exposure to negative news imposes a significant emotional burden and reduces success rates in basic cognitive tasks by 2.9 percentage points.
 Notably, economic rationality is not impaired by the emotional load on aggregate.
 Additional analysis suggests that the effect of emotional load on economic rationality varies with political orientation: very liberal participants exhibit diminished rationality (11.2 percentage points decrease), while conservatives demonstrate improved performance under emotional load.
 The study contributes to understanding the interplay between emotional load and economic behavior, highlighting how individual characteristics moderate the relationship between emotional distress and rationality.

-Presented at ESA 2025 (Scheduled), EAAE Congress 2025 (Scheduled), AAEA 2025, MEA 2025, SEA 2024, Institute for Humane Studies, ESA 2023, Israel Institute for Advanced Studies, Rice University
+Presented at Texas A&M University (Scheduled), ESA 2025, Tennessee State University, EAAE Congress 2025, AAEA 2025, MEA 2025, Iowa State University, SEA 2024, Institute for Humane Studies, ESA 2023, Israel Institute for Advanced Studies, Rice University

-Lagoudakis, A., Cuadros-Menaca, A., & Nayga Jr., R. M. (2024).
+Lagoudakis, A., Cuadros-Menaca, A., & Nayga Jr., R. M. (2025).
 Income and Nutrition Inequality: The Role of Dollar Stores and Food-Away-from-Home Establishments on Food Systems in America (Draft Available Upon Request)

 Abstract: This research investigates the role of dollar stores in shaping food environments and nutritional outcomes in areas with low food access across the United States.
 The study has three primary objectives: (1) to characterize the local food environment in underserved areas using novel points-of-interest datasets such as TDLinx, SafeGraph, and NETS; (2) to assess the economic value and behavioral impact of new dollar store openings on household expenditures and nutrition outcomes, including cost impacts and changes in shopping behavior; and (3) to explore the interactive effects of dollar stores and food-away-from-home (FAFH) establishments on food and nutrition security.
 By integrating scanner data with geospatial and retail datasets, this research investigates how dollar stores influence the nutritional content of household food purchases, particularly in conjunction with the availability of FAFH establishments.
 The findings aim to provide a comprehensive understanding of dollar stores' economic and behavioral impacts in underserved communities, informing policy solutions to improve food access and nutrition.